tommyminds/learnrustgamedev/README.md

 The game logic and assets are all based on [CS50's Introduction to Game Development](https://courses.edx.org/courses/course-v1:HarvardX+CS50G+Games/course/) course on edX.

 My goal is to implement all the 2D games (lecture 1-8) from that course in Rust using the [GGEZ](https://ggez.rs/) game engine and the [Specs ECS](https://specs.amethyst.rs/) library.
-The main reason I am doing this is to teach myself both the Rust language and ECS architectures in general.
+The main reason I am doing this is to learn the Rust language and experiment with ECS architectures in general.

 ## Implemented GD50 games
 - [x] Pong